Botswana: Offshore Legal and Tax Regimes

-- The creation of sustainable employment opportunities for suitably qualified citizens.
+- creating of sustainable employment opportunities for suitably qualified citizens.

-- The enhancement of the skills base of the Botswana workforce.
+- Improved skill base of the Botswana workforce.

-- The fostering of the introduction and increased use of modern financial services technology.
+- increased use of modern financial services technology.

-- The enhancement of Botswana's already excellent reputation in the international financial community.
+- Further enhancement of Botswana's already excellent reputation in the international financial community.

 - banking and financing operations transacted in foreign currency;

-- the broking and trading of securities denominated in foreign currency;
+- the brokering and trading of securities denominated in foreign currency;

 - management and custodial functions in relation to collective investment schemes;